DBoocock/cans/README.rst

 ::

-   height = 1
-   width = 1
-   edge_width = 1
-   consts = k, C(0), N(0)
+   globals = k, C(0), N(0)
-   C + N -> 2C; b*C*N
+   C + N -> 2C; b*[C]*[N]
-   N -> _N; k*N
+   N -> _N; k*[N]

 The two reactions can be repeated for each compartment in an array to model networks of arbitrary size.
 The definition is explained as
 follows:

-- The first three lines define internal, edge, and corner compartment sizes (defaults to unit volume).
-Currently, the four edges must be treated equally.
-- consts is a list of parameters that are constant for all compartments in the array.
+- globals is a list of parameters that are the same for all compartments in the array.
 For this model, this is k, and the initial amount of cells and nutrients.
 The notation X(0) is reserved to specify the initial amount of species X.
-- Notice that b is not contained is consts causing each compartment to be given a separate parameter.
+- Notice that b is not contained is globals so each compartment is given a separate parameter.
 - The underscore in the second reaction "_N" signifies that the species has left the original reaction volume.
-- The rate of each reaction is given by an expression after the semicolon where species from the left hand side now represent concentrations.
-These can be changed to represent dynamics other than mass action kinetics.
+- The rate of each reaction is given by an expression after the semicolon where square brackets represent concentration.
+Rate eqautions can be changed to model different dynamics (e.g. Monod, Michaelis-Menten).

 Simulation and Parameter Inference
 __________________________________

-The below figures are examples of simulations of the QFA competition model (above) using inferred parameters.
-Each subplot in the array shows species timecourses for the respective compartment (culture) on a plate.
+Below are example simulations of the QFA competition model (above) using inferred parameters.
+Each subplot in the array shows species timecourses for the respective compartment on a plate.
 Plots were produced using cans.

 .. figure:: https://cloud.githubusercontent.com/assets/14029228/20231510/58eacd04-a85a-11e6-92bf-487db9c04f91.png
    :width: 800px